cometh-hq/alembic-tutorials/getting-started/README.md

 # Alembic getting started example

-Discover all the alembic tools in [https://docs.alembic.tech/](our documentation).
+Discover all the alembic tools in [our documentation](https://docs.alembic.tech/).

 ## Installation